-The Medical Ethics Committee of the West China Hospital of Sichuan University approved this study (approval no. 2022-1903).
-The study adhered to the principles of informed consent and voluntary participation.
-The principal investigator generated a link to the questionnaire after entering it into the Questionnaire Star software program.
-Intern nursing students were provided with a link to the questionnaire, which they were able to access and complete through the WeChat social media platform.
-To maintain the accuracy and comprehensiveness of responses, each item in the questionnaire required a response, and participation was restricted to a single attempt to complete the questionnaire from a given IP address.
+To maintain the accuracy and comprehensiveness of responses, each item in the questionnaire required a response, and participation was restricted to a single data mining, AI training, and similar technologies attempt to complete the questionnaire from a given IP address.
 After completed questionnaires were collected and reviewed, invalid questionnaires were eliminated.
-A cohort of 580 intern nurses participated in the study; however, 28 participants submitted questionnaires determined to be invalid.
-As a result, 552 participants comprised the final sample, representing a valid return rate of 95.17%.
+A cohort of 580 intern nurses participated in the study; however, 28 questionnaires were deemed invalid.
+Consequently, the final sample consisted of 552 participants, resulting in a valid response rate of 95.17%.